 The Comprehension Questions screens can be used to assess a child’s progress with the comprehension programs or to allow for identification of areas of weakness

-A booklet that provides an overview of language, literacy and motor milestones for children in Years 3 to 6 (Middle to Upper Primary – 8 to 11 year olds).
+A booklet that provides an overview of Oral Language and literacy milestones for children in Years 3 to 6 (Middle to Upper Primary – 8 to 12 year olds).
 Tips for home and causes for concern are also outlined.
 The booklet can be photocopied back to back and then folded in half to provide a compact reference.

 Students in middle to upper primary should be independent and creative problem solvers.
 As students reach the middle primary, developed language skills are critical for

 A fact sheet listing observations that indicate a child is experiencing difficulties with oral news telling and narrative retelling which may constitute a potential referral to a Speech Pathologist.